Aliases for NACA Gene

-The protein encoded by this gene associates with basic transcription factor 3 (BTF3) to form the nascent polypeptide-associated complex (NAC).
-NAC binds to nascent proteins as they emerge from the ribosome, blocking interaction with the signal recognition particle (SRP) and preventing mistranslocation to the endoplasmic reticulum.
-However, nascent proteins with an exposed signal peptide will not be bound by the encoded protein, enabling them to bind the SRP and enter the secretory pathway.
-This protein has been determined to be an IgE autoantigen in atopic dermatitis patients.
-Several transcript variants encoding two different isoforms have been found for this gene. [provided by RefSeq, Oct 2011]
+This gene encodes a protein that associates with basic transcription factor 3 (BTF3) to form the nascent polypeptide-associated complex (NAC).
+This complex binds to nascent proteins that lack a signal peptide motif as they emerge from the ribosome, blocking interaction with the signal recognition particle (SRP) and preventing mistranslocation to the endoplasmic reticulum.
+This protein is an IgE autoantigen in atopic dermatitis patients.
+Alternative splicing results in multiple transcript variants, but the full length nature of some of these variants, including those encoding very large proteins, has not been determined.
+There are multiple pseudogenes of this gene on different chromosomes. [provided by RefSeq, Feb 2016]

 GeneCards Summary for NACA Gene

-NACA (Nascent Polypeptide-Associated Complex Alpha Subunit) is a Protein Coding gene.
-Diseases associated with NACA include lethal midline granuloma and atopic dermatitis.
-Among its related pathways are ERK Signaling.
-GO annotations related to this gene include transcription coactivator activity and TBP-class protein binding.
-An important paralog of this gene is NACA2.
+NACA (Nascent Polypeptide Associated Complex Subunit Alpha) is a Protein Coding gene.
+Diseases associated with NACA include Dermatitis and Skeletal Muscle Neoplasm.
+Among its related pathways are Parathyroid hormone synthesis, secretion and action and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and TBP-class protein binding.
+An important paralog of this gene is NACAD.

 Cardiac- and muscle-specific transcription factor.
 May act to regulate the expression of genes involved in the development of myotubes.
 Plays a critical role in ventricular cardiomyocyte expansion and regulates postnatal skeletal muscle growth and regeneration.
 Involved in the organized assembly of thick and thin filaments of myofibril sarcomeres (By similarity).